Exawind/amr-wind/docs/sphinx/user/inputs_Momentum_Sources.rst

    The text file for specifying the body force vector as a function of time.
 This text file must contain times, force components in x, force components in y, and force components in z.
 This argument is mandatory for the uniform_timetable body force type and is only active for the uniform_timetable type.
+Note that the code expects there to be a single-line header at the beginning of the uniform timetable file; if no header exists, the first line of data will be ignored.